-Put Spiced Chickpea Stew on your menu this week – you won’t regret it!
+Put this Spiced Chickpea Stew on your menu this week – you won’t regret it!

-Chickpeas, also known as garbanzo beans, are an incredibly versatile ingredient.
+Chickpeas ~ Chickpeas, also known as garbanzo beans, are an incredibly versatile ingredient.
 They’re hearty with a firm texture and creamy center and taste mildly nutty.

 Chickpeas with rice is a natural combination.
 Together they make a complete protein.
-Both take on other flavors well so I like to add bold spices.
-I pair them up in my quick and easy Thai Green Curry Vegetables and now in this Spiced Chickpea Stew.
+Both take on other flavors well so I like to add bold spices like in this Spiced Chickpea Stew.

 This is seriously one of the easiest recipes on this blog.
 And one of the most delicious too!

 It will take you less than 30 minutes start to finish.
 And if you have leftovers – congratulations because it’s just as fantastic, if not more so, the next day.

 Add the chopped onions and broth to a large deep skillet (1) and sauté (2) until soft and translucent (3).
 Add the spices and stir to combine (4).
 Sauté for a minute or two until fragrant.

 Add the carrots (5) and stir to combine (6).
 Add the tomatoes, chickpeas, and remaining broth (7) and stir to combine (8).
 Simmer until the carrots are tender.

 Garnish with fresh cilantro.